 This past October, Casey married her now husband, Caleb, who manages Elevate Coffee and also leads with Hope’s Jr. High.
 She has worked at Elevate Coffee for six years and continues to work there part time as a coffee roaster.
 Casey loves to learn, thrift, visit local coffee shops, talk about theology, and take long drives!

-Jessica graduated from Arizona State University with a degree in elementary education specializing in arts integration and has taught everything from preschool to middle school science.
+Jessica graduated from Arizona State University with a degree in elementary education specializing in arts integration, and she has taught everything from preschool to middle school science.
 Most recently, she was an instructional coach helping to support teachers through collaborative partnerships.

-She met her husband, Brian, at Hope, and they are proud parents to their beloved daughter, Johanna.
+She met her husband, Brian, at Hope, and they are proud parents to two beloved daughters.
 They still love their 100 lb. fluffball, Murphy, even though he's not the center of attention anymore.
 A few of her favorite things are AJ's iced teas, office supplies, college football (Go Blue!), and being in a state of maximum coziness at all times.
 If it has anything to do with the arts — from hand lettering to improv — she'll be there!

 Davin Brown joined the team in August 2020.
 He was raised in Southern California and started his college journey at Grand Canyon University in 2018.